AviSassoon/todo-app/Readme.md

 2. Install the dependencies with `npm install`.
 3. Start the service with `npm run dev` for development mode.
 You can also build the TypeScript files and start the service in production mode with `npm run build` and `npm start`.

+### Todo UI

+To run the Notification Service, follow these steps:

+1. Navigate to the `todo-ui` directory.
+2. Install the dependencies with `npm install`.
+3. Start the service with `npm start`.

 ## Assumptions

 1. You have a MongoDB instance running for the Todo Service to connect to.
 The connection string should be provided in a `.env` file in the `todo-service` directory, under the variable `DB_URL`.
 2. The Notification Service makes requests to the Todo Service to fetch TODOs.
 The base URL for these requests should be provided in a `.env` file in the `notification-service` directory, under the variable `TODO_SERVICE_URL`.
+3. The Todo UI makes requests to the Todo Service to fetch and manipulate TODOs.
+The base URL for these requests should be provided in a `.env` file in the todo-ui directory, under the variable `REACT_APP_TODO_SERVICE_URL`.